 - TOTAL: 210

 What does this mean?
-This means that some candidates from reserved list have scored enough marks to be counted along with general-merit-unreserved category (total 105).
+This means that some candidates from the reserved list have scored enough marks to be counted along with the general-merit-unreserved category (total 105).
 88 candidates from OBC, 13 from SC and 4 from ST have marks which can be counted among the unreserved merit list.
-So where will these candidates be placed: in general merit list or reservation list?
-The answer varies – If a reserved category candidate get a better service if considered under reserved category, he/she will be considered as a reserved category candidate.
-If the service to be allocated remains same, whether considered under unreserved merit list (general) or reserved list, then he/she will be counted among the unreserved general merit candidates.
+So where will these candidates be placed: on the general merit list or reservation list?
+The answer varies – If a reserved category candidate gets better service if considered under the reserved category, he/she will be considered as a reserved category candidate.
+If the service to be allocated remains the same, whether considered under unreserved merit list (general) or reserved list, then he/she will be counted among the unreserved general merit candidates.

-PS : Though there were 622 vacancies under general-merit list only 517 candidates were recommended initially by UPSC under this category.
-Remaining 105 candidates from general category along with 105 from reserved category is listed under Consolidated Reserve List.
+PS: Though there were 622 vacancies under the general-merit list only 517 candidates were recommended initially by UPSC under this category.
+The remaining 105 candidates from the general category along with 105 from the reserved category are listed under Consolidated Reserve List.

 What happens if a reserved category candidate gets allocated on an un-reserved general merit vacancy?

-If reserved category candidates recommended by UPSC gets allocated on an unreserved general merit seat, there is the possibility of a vacancy in reserved list, which can be filled only by a candidate from reservation category.
+If reserved category candidates recommended by UPSC get allocated an unreserved general merit seat, there is the possibility of a vacancy in the reserved list, which can be filled only by a candidate from the reservation category.
 This also means that the prospects of an un-reserved candidate contesting in open merit will diminish.

-But, in general, unless the reserved category candidate has very high rank (less than AIR 200) , he/she would get his preferred service only if allocated under reserved category, and so DoPT allocates in that manner.
+But, in general, unless the reserved category candidate has a very high rank (less than AIR 200), he/she would get his preferred service only if allocated under the reserved category, and so DoPT allocates in that manner.